Philipp-Sc/learning/README.md

 # Chess
 * **@self_play** Have the opponement play the same opening and eventually mirror your playing style based on your past games.
 Bobby Fisher has been known to play himself.
 Alpha Zero was trained using self play.
 * **@custom_book** Extend functionality: 1) Filter by Elo independent from current elo.
 2) Allow the use of the engine pgn database as source.
 3) Optional weighting of common opening moves.
 Still random but prefer common openings.
 4) Allow user to provide pgn database.
+* Highlight the Statistical Measures (Degree of Freedom, Mobility, Expansion factor, Protected squares, Packing density) if possible on the board.
+* Improve the Visualization of the Statistical Measures, make it intuitive. (e.g Illustrations, Charts, Explainations)

 # Language
 * ...